Sanders And Warren Stand Together: Takeaways From Tuesday's Democratic Debate

 4. Sanders stood his ground.

-Sanders was gently chided by some on stage for raising his voice and waving his right hand, two basic characteristics of his style.
+Sanders was gently chided by some for raising his voice and waving his right hand, two basic characteristics of his style.
 He did not alter that style Tuesday night.
-But overall his performance was far more reminiscent of his rallies and his better debates in the 2015-2016 presidential cycle, when he shocked front-runner Hillary Clinton and got more than 40% of the delegates to the nominating convention.
+But overall his performance was far more reminiscent of his rallies and his better debates in the 2015-16 presidential cycle, when he shocked front-runner Hillary Clinton and got more than 40% of the delegates to the nominating convention.

 In the June debate, Sanders had seemed unsure of his footing, swatting at challenges from the NBC team and from his rivals and warily eyeing Warren.
 The veteran Democratic socialist seemed much more sure of himself on Tuesday night.

-Note: A previous version of this story incorrectly said last month's presidential debates were held in Charlotte, N.C.
-They were held in Miami.